mrmalvi/myco_pricing_engine/README.md

 ---

 ## ✨ Features
-- ⚡ Automatic pricing calculations
+⚡ Automatic pricing calculations for products, services, or financial instruments 💳 EMI, interest, and installment utilities for financial products 🏷️ Discounts: loyalty, tiered, early-bird, and multiple coupons 🧾 Taxes, delivery, and service fee calculations
-- 🔢 EMI and interest rate utilities
+🛡️ Price caps and floors to enforce business rules
-- 🧩 Easily integratable with Rails apps
+🧩 Easily integratable with any Rails app

 ---